Updated: May 13

 The lady who runs the group does a lot of art-based therapy, which at first I thought sounded a bit crap but it was actually really insightful.
 For the last two weeks we have had to depict our lives before and after having a baby, on a piece of coloured card, using small objects like buttons, pebbles and shells to represent the people and things in our life at those times.

 So much of this resonated with me.
 My life before was full-on, I had a really busy social life, out all the time, holidays at the drop of a hat, nights out on a whim, able to buy whatever I wanted (to an extent), whenever I wanted, doing a job I loved, Eamo and I’s relationship was full of life and passion and, literally overnight, that all changed.
-I walked into the RUH with one life and out with another, the latter of which I am still struggling to adapt to.
+I walked into the hospital with one life, had a baby and walked out with another, the latter of which I am still struggling to adapt to.

 The divide of labour